Staff pay and conditions financial information

 Under a separate requirement governed by the Trade Union (Facility Time Publication Requirements) Regulations 2017, we are also required to publish information relating to all claimed Trade Union activity and facility time.

-If you have a payroll query, please contact HRPayroll@brighton-hove.gov.uk.
+If you have a payroll query, send an email to HRPayroll@brighton-hove.gov.uk.